Carl Lahti

 Raised in Buffalo, New York, Lahti graduated from the United States Naval Academy in 1989 with a B.S. degree in systems engineering.
 He later earned an M.S. degree in electrical engineering from the Naval Postgraduate School in 1996 and an M.A. degree in national security and strategic studies from the Naval War College.

 In March 2022, he was nominated for promotion to rear admiral.
 The promotion became effective on April 1, 2022.

+In March 2024, he was assigned as the commander of Navy Region Mid-Atlantic.